 Income tax Dates

-If you're an overseas investor, you can be a non-resident investor or a notified foreign investor (NFI).
+If you're an overseas investor, you can either be a

 Portfolio investment entity (PIE) income is taxed differently depending on your situation.